-The real self-revolution of Wannabe Traveler to Bonafide Adventurer comes after you leave your home country to see what life is like away from the confides, comforts, and options of home.
+The real self-revolution of wannabe traveler to bona fide adventurer comes after you leave your home country to see what life is like away from the confines, comforts, and options of home.

-An aded bonus, just looking at your stamps add up is as addicting as those travel tattoos you might start collecting.
+An added bonus, just looking at your stamps add up is as addicting as those travel tattoos you might start collecting.

 The first step to becoming a world traveler is to get your damn passport already!